 Places to stay in Kidepo Valley National Park

-Road transport: The Park can be easily accessed by road, though it is a 12-hour drive.
+Road transport: The Park is easily accessed by road, though it is a 12-hour drive.
 The drive offers scenic landscapes and local communities.
-It is advisable that you break down the journey from Gulu or Kitgum.
-The roads have been worked on and are now easy to drive on.
+It is advisable to break down the journey from Gulu or Kitgum.

 Best Time to Visit